nf-core/methylong/README.md

 ## Introduction

-**nf-core/methylong** is a bioinformatics pipeline that processes modification basecalled ONT reads or PacBio HiFi reads (modBam) by performing preprocessing steps (including trimming and tag repair), aligning them to the provided genome assembly, and extracting methylation calls into BED/BEDGraph format, ready for direct downstream analysis.
+**nf-core/methylong** is a bioinformatics pipeline that is tailored for long-read methylation calling.
+This pipeline require only modification-basecalled ONT reads or PacBio HiFi reads (modBam) and a genome assembly as input.
+The ONT workflow including preprocessing (trim and repair) of reads, genome alignment and methylation calling.
+The PacBio HiFi workflow includes genome alignment and methylation calling.
+Methylation calls are extracted into BED/BEDGRAPH format, readily fordirect downstream analysis.

 <p align="center">
   <img src="docs/images/methylong_workflow_v2.png">